-Gastric Sleeve 10 Years Later: Facts & What to Expect
+- Gastric Sleeve 10 Years Later

 Gastric sleeve is a type of weight loss surgery that entails extracting roughly 75-80% of your stomach.
-Although the surgery is known for being highly effective and safe in the short and long term, many people speculate about the results of gastric sleeve 10 years later.
+Although the surgery is known for being highly effective and safe in the short and long term, many people speculate about the results of the gastric sleeve 10 years later.

 Nonetheless, what could happen after 10 years following the surgery is something interesting and worth investigating because a gastric sleeve is a “permanent” solution that must remain active for years to come.

-Gastric Sleeve 10 Years Later results
+Gastric Sleeve 10 Years Later

 According to recent studies, patients who have undergone gastric sleeve surgery have shown significant improvement in their quality of life even after a decade following the procedure.
 The improvements manifest in the following aspects:

-Noticeable Weight Loss
+1. Noticeable Weight Loss

 As you may expect, 10 years are enough to show up the full results of gastric sleeve.
 On average, people lose around 55% of their original excess body weight after 10 years.
 Some may lose more than this percentage, depending on their commitment to a healthy lifestyle.